 On top of everything, the only solutions Solden seems to really propose are medication, therapy, getting a more prestigious job so you can pay little people to do all that work that you aren’t suited for because you have ADHD, and making sure your family adjusts to your newfound identity and caters to your every need.
 I can’t afford therapy or medication, a person doesn’t just magically move up to a higher position in their field or make tons of money (or live off their husband’s income and figure it out from there, this is the 21st century, Solden!!) – and no, by no means am I just going to demand that the people I live with and am close to change everything about our dynamics since I am SO DISABLED with SUCH A DISABILITY.

 You know what?
 I am fine.
 I am fine without this book and I am fine without this label of ADHD.
-I am now reading a book called04-29-13-image-refuse-to-choose Refuse to Choose! by Barbara Sher which is absolutely everything and more that Women with Attention Deficit Disorder is not.
+I am now reading a book called Refuse to Choose! by Barbara Sher which is absolutely everything and more that Women with Attention Deficit Disorder is not.
 Sher doesn’t call it ADD, she calls it being a “Scanner”, liking everything, wanting to do everything, dreaming, having hyper focus some times and not having it other times, and suggests cost-effective ways of learning to work with yourself like using pieces of paper and crayons to make goals and write down things you’ve accomplished…… in short, Sher empowers you.
 Solden wishes she was empowering you, but no – I’ve reached the lowest low in my “disorder” from reading this book.
 I recommend only the introduction and maybe the first couple of chapters.
 After that, please put it away – don’t subject yourself to the hopelessness that I’ve encountered.